-WUR-PRI has indicated that the crops forest trees and hedging plants (downward sprayed) is considered to be sprayed with boom sprayers like a common field crop, and that the same percentage can be used based on the same assumptions as described above.
+WPR has indicated that the crops forest trees and hedging plants (downward sprayed) is considered to be sprayed with boom sprayers like a common field crop, and that the same percentage can be used based on the same assumptions as described above.
 In practice, however, a specific spraying technique is often used in specific regions (i.e. on small parcels in the Boskoop region), i.e., a hand-held spray boom.
-From field experiments (IMAG Nota 98-317) the following spray drift values are available:
+From field experiments (IMAG Nota 98-318) the following spray drift values are available:

 - 1.2 % for standard nozzle. - 0.6 % for 50 % spray drift reducing nozzle or a shielded standard spray nozzle.
-However these techniques do not necessarily meet the 75% spray drift reduction that is now laid down in the adapted Activity Decree (2017).
 As these values are also applied for non-professional applications with a knapsack (assuming a crop-free zone of 0.50 m), they are maintained in the Evaluation Manual.